-To zoom in on the selected thumbnail or on the photograph displayed in single-frame review, press the FUNC button (A).
+To zoom in on the selected thumbnail or on the photograph displayed in single-frame review, press the EUNO button (A).
 The center portion of the photograph will be enlarged to fill the monitor (B).

 To view other areas of the photo, press the multi selector.
 To cancel zoom and return to normal review, press the FUNC button a second time.
+Note that Custom Setting 36 must be set to I to enable zooming and that in this case, the buffer memory size is reduced by one-third.

-For approximately two seconds after you press the (IIII) button to zoom in on the image, or after you press the multi selector to scroll the image, a thumbnail showing your current position in the image will appear in the bottom right corner of the display.
+For approximately two seconds after you press the GWO button to zoom in on the image, or after you press the multi selector to scroll the image, a thumbnail showing your current position in the image will appear in the bottom right corner of the display.